2007 Woodvale Atlantic Rowing Race: Line Honours

 The first to finish, "Pura Vida", was a four crewed by John Cecil-Wright, Robbie Grant, Tom Harvey & Carl Theakston (all GB) finished at 14.52 UTC on 19 January 2008, taking 48 Days, 2 hours, 52 minutes.

 The first pair, "Gquma Challenger" (Gquma meaning"breaking wave"), was crewed by South Africans Bill Godfrey & Peter Van Kets.
 They finished at 00.15 UTC on 22 January, with the second pair, "No Fear", crewed by John Csehi & Nick Histon (both GB) finishing just 5 hours and 50 minutes later, after over 50 days at sea.

 The next to finish, "Unfinished Business", comprised four women—Jo Davies (GB), Sarah Kessans (US), Emily Kohl (US) & Tara Remington (NZ)—who had all competed in the 2005 race but had failed to finish due to injury, capsizing or sinking.
 They finished on 23 January in a time of 51 days, 16 hours and 31 minutes, a new female-fours record for an Atlantic crossing.
 The women then renamed the boat "Finished Business".

 Fifth to finish, "Go Commando", was crewed by Ben Gaffney and Orlando Rogers (both GB).
 They finished in 54 days, 8 hours and 39 minutes.
-Their row, and the preparation for it, were the subject of a 1-hour TV documentary shown on ITV 4 (UK) on 7 March 2008.
+Their row, and the preparation for it, were the subject of a 1-hour TV documentary shown on ITV4 (UK) on 7 March 2008.
 Go Commando made a last minute dash and pulled away from "The Reason Why" crewed by Steve Gardner & Paul Harris (both GB), who finished 3 hours 24 minutes later, the sixth to finish.

 Having started much later, "Oyster Shack Ocean Challenger" came in next.
 This was a "six" boat, although it was eventually rowed by five.
 Although "Oyster Shack" accompanied the race, it was a record attempt and not a race entrant and so was not placed (see below).

 The seventh to finish, "Pendovey Swift" crewed by Ian Andrews and Joss Elliott (both GB), finished in 62 days, 20 hours and 56 Minutes.
 Next was "Mission Atlantic", a four comprising Andy Ehrhart, Justin Ellis, Mark Hefford and Nick Young (all GB) who completed the crossing in 65 days, 0 hours and 28 minutes although they were later disqualified (See "Race Positions" below).
 In eighth place came "Komale" with James Burge & Niall McCann (both GB) who took the start line, but immediately returned to San Sebastian due to a medical problem.
 They eventually started 2 days late and had a crossing time of 63 days, 2 hours and 5 minutes, but a race time 2 days longer than this.